martinpaljak/jose/README.md

 - "kid" MAY be present in header
 - when "kid" is present in header, it MUST match the "kid" of the "npk"
 - application MAY cache NPK-s, in which case it MUST check the time related fields of the JWT before each use.

+### NPK verification
+Given a JWS, if it has a "kid" header, check to see if it matches a pre-defined, pinned public key.
+Alternatively, if "npk" is present, check if it contains a JWT signed with a pre-defined, pinned public key.
+And if the JWS is signed with the public key contained in the "npk" field of the JWT.